We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 29

-I walked in the woods, I saw a flower standing in the shade
+I walked in the woods all by myself … In the shade, I saw a little flower standing

-I feel reminded of Goethe's poem by the precious violet.
-A violet found in the forest, dug up with all its roots and replanted in the garden.
+I am reminded of the precious violet by the Goethe poem.
+A violet found in the woods, dug up with all its roots, and replanted in the garden.

-In Goethe's time, there were probably more violets in the forest, when you were still allowed to do that.
+In Goethe's time, there were probably more violets in the woods, as that was still allowed.

-I have this association on the one hand because Caron's violet reminds me of a real fragrant violet in the garden.
-Years ago, I ordered a selection of three varieties that do not propagate, but come back every year and bravely stand up to the competition in the bed.
+I have this association partly because Caron’s violet reminds me of a real scented violet in the garden.
+Years ago, I ordered a selection of three varieties that do not propagate but return every year and bravely hold their own against the competition in the bed.

-On the other hand, I find "Violette Précieuse" slightly spicy, which makes me think of forest.
-But so that no misconceptions arise: The perfume smells only of violets and not of forest
+On the other hand, I perceive “Violette Précieuse” as slightly spicy, which makes me think of the woods.
+But to avoid any misconceptions: The perfume smells only of violets and not of the woods.

-In fact, even without knowing the scents, I smell nothing but violets and musk.
+In fact, even without knowledge of the notes, I smell nothing else but violet and musk.

-Since there is no pyramid at Parfumo yet, here is the one from ALzD:
+Since there is no pyramid listed on Parfumo yet, here is one from ALzD:

-And now I also perceive the delicate touch of raspberry, it supports the authenticity of the violet fragrance.
-There's no sandalwood
+And I now also perceive the delicate hint of raspberry, which supports the authenticity of the violet scent.
+There is no sandalwood.

-I think this violet soliflor is a complete success.
+I find this violet soliflore thoroughly successful.
 Nothing reminds me of violet pastilles.
-The precious violet is also the complete contrast to the power of Insolence.
-Instead, Caron's violet has much elegance and little sweetness.
-This makes it look fresh and natural.
+The precious violet is also the complete opposite of the heaviness of Insolence.
+Instead, Caron’s violet has a lot of elegance and little sweetness.
+It thus appears fresh and natural.

-Among the other fragrances from the Collection Privée that I know of, "Violette Précieuse" has an exceptional position because it is actually rather reserved.
-This also goes very well with a violet for me.
+Among the other fragrances from the Collection Privée that I know, “Violette Précieuse” holds a special position because it actually presents itself rather reservedly.
+This also suits me very well for a violet.

-Nevertheless, the scent lasts for more than 6 hours and is very clearly perceptible in the first few hours.
-For me Caron's precious violet makes the blue ribbon of spring flutter very skilfully.
+Nevertheless, the scent lasts more than 6 hours on me and is very noticeable in the first hours.
+For me, Caron’s precious violet skillfully flutters the blue ribbon of spring.

 20 Comments